 Most likely, you’ve come across the term “a sales funnel”.
 It’s constantly being repeated as a business-boosting mantra, something that will transform your company into a money-making machine.
-Therefore today, we’d like to introduce you to a sales funnel concept and explain what the AIDA model is and how it’s related to the sales funnels.
+Therefore today, we’d like to introduce you to a sales funnel concept and explain what the sales funnel AIDA model is and how it’s related to the sales funnels.

 1. What is a Sales Funnel?